Smart barcodes reduce food waste

 Use label printers and handheld terminals in the fight

-Label printers and handheld terminals are tools that can help reduce food waste.
-Label printers can be used to print GS1 barcodes on labels that can be placed on food items.
-This enables easy tracking of how much time remains until the expiration date, empowering actions to reduce food waste.
-A mobile label printer like the Zebra ZQ610 is particularly useful as it can be easily carried around the store to print labels directly at the shelves.
+Label printers and handheld terminals are some of the tools that can help reduce food waste.
+Label printers can be used to print GS1 barcodes on labels that can be attached to food products.
+This way, you can easily track how much time is left until the expiration date and take action to reduce food waste.
+You can use a mobile label printer, such as the Zebra ZQ610, which is easy to bring around the store so you can print labels directly at the shelves.

-Handheld terminals, also known as mobile PDAs, are devices capable of scanning GS1 barcodes.
-They are user-friendly and provide an immediate overview of which items are approaching their expiration dates.
-This allows for quick decisions on which items to remove from the shelves to avoid food waste.
-For example, MENY uses the Zebra TC57 handheld terminal in their daily operations to reduce food waste effectively.
+Handheld terminals, also known as mobile PDAs, are devices that can scan GS1 barcodes.
+They are easy to use and can provide an instant overview of which items are approaching their expiration date.
+This makes it easy to make decisions about which items to remove from the shelves to avoid food waste.
+MENY, for example, uses the Zebra TC57 handheld terminal in their daily work to reduce food waste.

-By using smart 2D barcodes and tools from Delfi Technologies, you can effectively combat food waste.
-Label printers and handheld terminals help ensure that you have control over the expiration dates of goods, thereby minimizing food waste.
-This approach not only helps prevent food waste but also saves money and resources.
+Using the smart 2D barcodes and tools from Delfi Technologies you can effectively combat food waste.
+Label printers and handheld terminals help ensure you keep track of expiration dates and minimize food waste.
+This avoids food waste and saves money and resources at the same time.

 3845